 Cross-border and residency considerations

-- Who is taxed: If the deceased was ordinarily resident in South Africa, estate duty generally applies to worldwide assets.
-If the deceased was non-resident, estate duty usually applies only to South African-situated property.
+If the deceased was ordinarily resident in South Africa, estate duty generally applies to worldwide assets.
+For non-residents, estate duty usually applies only to South African-situated property.
+Some foreign jurisdictions impose their own estate or inheritance taxes.
+Limited relief may be available through tax treaties or unilateral credits.
+Executors should identify foreign assets early and obtain jurisdiction-specific advice.

 Who files and pays?